How Can You Use Motivation To Help Autistic Individuals?

 When creating schedules, make sure some time for interests/hobbies is allotted.
 This can be a motivator for doing less preferred tasks beforehand.
 For the older individual, let them know what working at a job can do for them.
 For example, John Simpson loves to watch football games but has to work to pay for the satellite television to watch the games.
 Don’t all of us work to afford the things we want?

-Whatever you plan to do with an individual on the spectrum, make sure it is meaningful to them.
+Whatever you plan to do with an autistic individual, make sure it is meaningful to them.
 Keeping tasks meaningful will keep the motivation high and your time with that individual less of a struggle.

 Editorial Policy: Autism Awareness Centre believes that education is the key to success in assisting individuals who have autism and related disorders.
 Autism Awareness Centre’s mission is to ensure our extensive autism resource selection features the newest titles available in North America.
 Note that the information contained on this web site should not be used as a substitute for medical care and advice.